 It may be worth spending a little more money up front to use quality parts or perform a longer PM to save more time in the long run.
 Perhaps, a minor increase in the MTTR equates in a significant increase in MTBF.
 The team will have to determine if this is acceptable.

-Remember the goal of Six Sigma, is not just to shift the mean to a more favorable outcome, but to make the performance more reliable and predictable.....in others words with minimal variation (consistency)!
+Remember the goal of Six Sigma, is not just to shift the mean to a more favorable outcome, but to make the performance more reliable and predictable.....in other words with minimal variation (consistency)!

 TPM has an increasing role in this international automotive standard in Section 188.8.131.52.
 The intention is to strengthen the requirement for equipment maintenance and overall proactive management.

-This calculator, and others, are available tools to help Project Managers.
+This calculator, and other templates and statistics tables are available tools to help Project Managers.

 The downloads are in a .zip format.
 A extractor such as WinZip is required to unzip the package.
 Winzip can be downloaded for free here.